BicycleBi-Daniel/virtual-cv/README.md

 ## Structure
-- Components are in `src/components/`
+- Components are in 'src/components/'
-- Static assets and resume PDF go in `public/`
+- Static assets and resume PDF go in 'public/'

+## UI Overview

+I tried to have a cleaner more modern look to my cv with these sections with a bar menu and a color scheme of black and some brown

+- **About Me**: Shows a few pictures of me and includes parts that gives a bit of a bio, education and a summary of work experience.
+- **Resume/CV**: Downloadable PDF and display PDF
+- **Projects**: Some projects - can be updated later to add more projects
+- **Skills**: Summary of my skills
+- **Contact**: Contact information if one would like to contact me.
 ---
-> Components Completed: CV, LinkedIn Profile, GitHub Repositories